jsr6720/goodreads-csv-to-md/posts/2018-09-18-american-hunter.md

 ## My Review 1/5

+### Date Read
+Empty

+### Date Added
+2018/09/18

-Didn't finish.
+My Thoughts: Didn't finish.
 Book was a collection of anecdotes about his personal life, uninteresting, and previous hunter's lives which barely scratched the surface of their rich history.<br/><br/>Moral: people who spend time outdoors are more 'rugged' than those who spend time indoors.

 ---